Gang rape: South Africa

+South Korea

+Korean pop idol Choi Jong-hoon was sentenced to 5 years in prison for gang-raping multiple women together with Jung Joon-young.

+The Miryang gang rape was a series of gang rapes that occurred in Miryang, South Korea in 2004.
+As many as 120 male high school students gang raped female high-schoolers over the course of 11 months.
+The case caused a public outcry due to police mistreatment of the victims and the offenders' light punishments.

 Spain

 Reported gang rape cases include gang rape of a British tourist in Spain where one of the rapists (described by the victim as Arabic) was a 70-year-old man, and gang rape in Huelva of a 13-year-old girl with a mental disability.
 The La Manada rape case in 2016 led to significant public outcry.

+Sri Lanka

+The 2015 gang rape and murder of S. Vithiya in northern Sri Lanka prompted widespread, angry protests across the country, particularly in the Tamil homeland and the city of Jaffna.

 Sweden

 In 2013, Forskning & Framsteg (FoF), a Swedish popular science magazine, published an article reporting that "The evidence suggests that gang rapes in Sweden is increasing - despite the decline in violent crime in general."
 FoF went on to report that, "The increase, which primarily occurred in the 2000s, may have to do with "rape with multiple perpetrators" from 2004, classified as "serious crime", which means that more obscure cases fall into this category."
 FoF further reports that "National Council's investigator, Klara Hradilova-Selin, said that "developments could at least partly be interpreted in terms of an actual increase."
 Although there are a number of other important reasons why we are seeing more reports, such as, Klara Hradilova-Selin goes on to say, "more women dare to go the police" and an "increased alcohol consumption".
 Finally FoF goes on to report that in the 1990s "In the gang rape of three or more perpetrators 39 percent are foreign born."
 The statistics for gang rapes were not investigated by Swedish authorities after 2006.

 On 21 January 2017, in Uppsala, Sweden, a group of Arab Facebook users allegedly gang-raped an unconscious woman for several hours.
 The crime was stopped when viewers of the Facebook live feed realized what was happening and phoned the police, who entered the apartment and interrupted the crime still in progress.

 In March 2018, newspaper Expressen investigated gang rape court cases from the two preceding years and found that there were 43 men having been convicted.
 Their average age was 21 and 13 were under the age of 18 when the crime was committed.
 Of the convicted, 40 out of the 43 were either immigrants (born abroad) or born in Sweden to immigrant parents.
 Another investigation by newspaper Aftonbladet found that of 112 men and boys convicted for gang rape since July 2012, 82 were born outside Europe.
 The median age of the victims was 15, while 7 out of 10 perpetrators were between 15 and 20.